ems-project/ems-project.github.io/dev/core-bundle/twig/datatable.md

 }) }}
 ```

+## protected

+By default this parameter `protected` is set to true and ensure that only authenticated user can see datatable contents.
+So event if the `emsco_datatable` function is called in a public view, the loading data ajax request won't work by default.

+If you want to give access to unauthenticated user you have to set this parameter to `false`.

+This works the same way for the functions `emsco_datatable_excel_path` and `emsco_datatable_csv_path`.

 # emsco_datatable_excel_path

 This function is generating a path to an Excel generator route.
 This twig function has the same signature as the [emsco_datatable](#emsco_datatable) twig function.